steve-bate/activitypub-mincore/README.md

 Although `type` is constrained to a single value in this AP Core, a domain-specific interoperability profile MAY relax that constraint so that Activity Streams 2.0 JSON-LD extensions are supported in that context.

+The `type` value MUST be one of: `Service` or `Person`.
+Interoperability profiles will generally extend this set of valid values, possibly including allowing arbitrary extensions to them.

 In instance MAY have a nonoperational `outbox`.
 However, AP requires an `outbox` property on actors.
 The `outbox` endpoint MAY return an HTTP status of 403 Forbidden or 501 Not Implemented (or equivalent).

 An instance MAY not store any activities.
 An `inbox` `GET` MAY return an HTTP error status.